ioannisioannou16/readable/README.md

 ## Note

-This is part of the Udacity's React Course.

 Only client is implemented by me.
 Backend server was provided by Udacity and can be found here: https://github.com/udacity/reactnd-project-readable-starter